-The “Zone” is a place that I can write for hours at a time and not realize it.
+The “Zone” is a place where I can write for hours at a time and not realize it.
 My vision, hearing, smell, taste, and touch senses are all caught up in this single act of writing.
 It becomes a singularity in my writing universe.
 Again, it is a strange place to be caught inside of.

 The “Zone” is a real and unreal place all at the same time, kind of like Schrodinger’s Cats, only I’m alive and not in a box.
 The thing is, when you’re in the “Zone”, you don’t realize it until you come out of the “Zone.”
-It must be like walking around a dark room then seeing light.
+It must be like walking around a dark room and then seeing light.

-When I come out of the “Zone”, it takes me awhile to bring myself back to reality.
+When I come out of the “Zone”, it takes me a while to bring myself back to reality.
 I am not in a cave speaking to an awesomely cool tiger.
 I am not in a canyon fighting off demons.
 I am not in front of four gods taking a trail that means life or death.
 These are all scenes from my first book that I can recall being in the “Zone” when I wrote them.

 I go back and read these scenes and am amazed, I think, “Holy crap, I wrote this!” (but not in a bad way) I do not remember writing the scenes, I just remember moving my hands to write what I saw in my head.